Codepath-Team-29/DuoCards/readme.md

 ## Summary

-This app uses the Spotfy API to pull songs for a certain artist.
+This app uses the Spotfy API to pulls up the top 10 songs for a certain artist given an input with a preview of the song from an audio file.

 ## Milestone Requirements